sathishsr/evaluation/README.md

 The Santander team sent an email to our offshore team requesting a file.
 I noticed that Mani replied in a short span of time, stating he would provide the requested information without checking with me, even though I was the one who worked on the project.

+For the last month, I have took leave only for half-a-day on 28th May with the prior notice.
+Also, there were no meeting scheduled during this time.
+I do update the OOO status on my teams as a standard practice to get the clients/team be aware